 Quantification:

-many to many, necessary (1,n:0,n) => one to one, necessary (1,1:0,1)
+one to one, necessary (1,1:0,1)

 Scope note:

 This property establishes the relationship between an instance of E96 Purchase and the instance of E97 Monetary Amount that forms the compensation for the transaction.
 The monetary amount agreed upon may change in the course of the purchase activity.
 The instance of E97 Monetary Amount related to a purchase via P179 had sales price should be the final one at the time the ownership was being transferred, regardless whether it was actually completely paid or been compensated in other ways.
 Since the value of the same nominal monetary amount may change over time, region, or even depend on the deal itself, the instance of E97 Monetary Amount referred to by this property is regarded as specific to the domain instance, regardless whether other transactions agree on the same nominal amount.
 Further, the particular instance of E97 Monetary Amount may be credited to the sellers.